French-American Foundation: Annual Gala

 The Annual Gala is the principal fundraising event of the French-American Foundation.
 Each year at the Gala, the Foundation presents its Benjamin Franklin Award to two individuals who have made significant contributions to the French-American relationship.
 The Comte de Vergennes Award is presented to longtime supporters of the French-American Foundation.

 Past honorees include: Anne Lauvergeon, Patricia Russo, Ambassador Anne Cox Chambers, Henri de Castries, John A. Thain, Hon.
 C. Douglas Dillon, Hon.
 Walter J. P. Curley, Médecins Sans Frontières, Bernard Arnault, Michel David-Weill, the Forbes family, Maurice Lévy, and Frederick W. Smith.

+The Translation Prize

+The FAF awards annually the French-American Foundation and Florence Gould Foundation Translation Prize.
+The prize has been awarded since 1986.
+Since 2003, there have been two awards, one fiction, and one nonfiction.
+The prizes are not limited to contemporary works; Lydia Davis won in 2004 for her translation of Marcel Proust's Swann's Way.
+Arthur Goldhammer won in 2005 for his translation of Alexis de Tocqueville's Democracy in America.